 - Accounting records, which describe for each job and job step (1) who used the system, (2) what was used in the system, (3) how much was used, and (4) the completion code.
 These records describe background jobs for both VS1 and VS2.
 They describe foreground jobs for VS2 only. - Data set activity records, which describe the characteristics, activity, and user of data sets.
-These records also contain information about the deletion and renaming of data sets. - Volume records, which describe the space available on direct access volumes and contain error statistics for tape volumes, and describe the data spaces that are recorded in a VSAM catalog. - System use records, which describe the configuration of the system, give system statistics such as wait time and total paging statistics, describe SMF options in effect, and record the occurrence of certain events. - Subsystem records, which describe the activities and events of the particular subsystem.
-These records contain information on (1) when the subsystem is started and stopped-date and time, (2) subsystem options, and (3) the occurrence of certain subsystem events.
-The records describing RES are available only in VS1 and those describing HASP are available only in VS2.
+These records also contain information about the deletion and renaming of data sets. - Volume records, which describe the space available on direct access volumes and contain error statistics for tape volumes. - System use records, which describe the configuration of the system, give system statistics such as wait time and total paging statistics, describe SMF options in effect, and record the occurrence of certain events.
+The records describing RES are available in only VS1.